alvelchev/Java-Azure-SDK-IotHub-Device-Basic-Operations/README.md

 # JavaAzureIotBasicOperations
-opend, update and delete device twin using java sdk
+This is a java spring boot application which provides functionality to open, update and delete device twin using azure java sdk from AzureIoT hub